you3quan2/youquan-blog/_posts/2020-04-07-create-masterpage-aspnet-web.md

 Hence, we will define the **Header** and **Footer** region in our ASP.NET Master page and create the unique content in the rest of the web pages within the same web application.

 ## The Sitemap
 Before we start to develop our web site, we need to first have a [sitemap](https://en.wikipedia.org/wiki/Site_map) , which lists all the web pages in the web site and how these pages are interrelate.
-Just like the Twitter web site above which has pages like Home page, Explorer page, Profile page, now we are going to create a sitemap for our own web site.
+Just like the Twitter web site above which has pages like **Home** page, **Explorer** page, **Profile** page, now we are going to create a sitemap for our own web site.

 Our web site, which I known as **ASP.NET Tutorial** website has the following web pages:
 - Home page
 - Profile page
 - Contact
-  -Web Chat page
+  - Web Chat page
-  -Online Enquiry page
+  - Online Enquiry page

 The sitemap above shows that we have four web pages: **Home**, **Profile**, **Web Chat** and **Online Enquiry** page.
 Note that in this example, we do not have a page for **Contact**.
 The users can directly access the **Web Chat** page and **Online Enquiry** page, which are categorised under **Contact**.

 By now, we can have a rough idea that our website is going to look something like the one below:
 ![]({{ site.baseurl }}/images/blog3_webpagelayout.png)

--Header region (with a navigation bar, which created based on our sitemap) -Content region (a simple text which indicates what page it is) -Footer region (website's info, copyright etc.)
+- Header region (with a navigation bar, which created based on our sitemap)
+- Content region (a simple text which indicates what page it is)
+- Footer region (website's info, copyright etc.)

 ## Create a Masterpage with ASP.NET
 *Note*: We can still use the **ASP.NetTutorial** project which we have created in the previous tutorial.